matomo-org/developer-documentation/docs/3.x/tagmanager/integration-plugin.md

 `/js/container_aaacont1_dev_898b2d94bd74e27ee3d2f672.js`

 Where `dev` is the environment and the part next to it is a random generated key so it cannot be guessed by anyone.
 The random key is different for each container and for each environment.
-This key prevents for example leaking upcoming changes and announcementson a website.
+This key prevents for example leaking upcoming changes and announcements on a website.
 If needed, you could ask a user to instead enter the full path to the container file.

 ## A more advanced way through the API